digitallyinduced/ihp/Guide/view.markdown

 The html templating is implemented on top of the well-known blaze-html Haskell library.
 To quickly build html views, IHP supports a JSX-like syntax called HSX.
 HSX is type-checked and compiled to Haskell code at compile-time.

-The controller provides the view with a key-value map called `ControllerContext`.
+The controller provides the view with a key value map called `ControllerContext`.
 The `ControllerContext` provides the view with information it might need to render, without always explicitly passing it.
-This is usually used to pass e.g. the current http request, logged-in user, flash messages, the layout, etc..
+This is usually used to pass e.g. the current http request, current logged in user, flash messages, the layout, etc..

-Usually, a view consists of a data structure and a `View` instance.
+Usually a view consist of a data structure and a `View` instance.
 E.g. like this:

 ```haskell
 data ExampleView = ExampleView { optionA :: Text, optionB :: Bool }